Douglas Walter McCormick

-Douglas (Doug) Walter McCormick (born 1949) is a venture partner with Rho Ventures focusing on investments in new media.
-He is also the chairman of the board of directors for Everyday Health and LIN Media and is the former president and CEO of Lifetime Entertainment Services, the parent company of Lifetime Television Networks and the former chairman and CEO of iVillage.
+Douglas (Doug) Walter McCormick (December 15, 1949 – May 9, 2022) was a venture partner with Rho Ventures focusing on investments in new media.
+He was also the chairman of the board of directors for Everyday Health and LIN Media and was the former president and CEO of Lifetime Entertainment Services, the parent company of Lifetime Television Networks and the former chairman and CEO of iVillage.

 Early life and education

-Born in 1949, in New York City, Douglas (Doug) W. McCormick, grew up in suburban Garden City, New York where he attended St. Joseph’s School.
+Born in 1949, in New York City, Douglas (Doug) W. McCormick, grew up in suburban Garden City, New York, where he attended St. Joseph’s School.
 He graduated from Garden City High School (New York), where he was a frequent performer in school musicals.
 After a stint in the U.S. Merchant Marine, through the National Maritime Union, he attended the University of Dayton to pursue a degree in Chemistry, but later changed his major.
 He received a Bachelor of Science degree in Speech and Communication Arts in 1970, completing the degree in three years.
 He later earned a Master of Business Administration from Columbia Business School.